BedgieBear/Get-n-Clean-Data/README.md

 -   4) combining the subject data, activity data and measurement data into one data frame.
 -   5) summarizing the data, such that the averages of all mean and standard deviation measurements for each unique subject/activity pair is provided in a tidy data frame.
 -   6) creating a text file, 'tidy_move_data.txt', from the tidy data frame.
 - The output, 'tidy_move_data.txt', is a tidy data set giving the mean for all observations associated with a subject/activity pair.
+Here is a statement that will read the file:  xfiles <- read.table("tidy_move_data.txt", sep="\t").

 - For more information about this dataset contact: activityrecognition@smartlab.ws Jorge L. Reyes-Ortiz, Alessandro Ghio, Luca Oneto, Davide Anguita.
 November 2012.